xhyrom/discord-datamining/data/articles/normal/articles/4410647162263/content.md

 <p><strong>A:</strong><span style="font-weight: 400;"> If you're seeing an "Oh no!
 It looks like you have Nitro already" error, that means that the Discord account you're trying redeem this promotion on currently has a Nitro subscription so it is ineligible for this Nitro promotion.</span></p>
 <p><span style="font-weight: 400;">Please make sure you're logged into the account that you want to redeem this promotion on.
 Or you can give the promotion link to a friend who hasn't had Nitro before!</span></p>
 <p><span class="wysiwyg-color-blue90 wysiwyg-font-size-large"><strong>Q: I see a "Sorry, looks like you’ve already had a Nitro sub!" error when I try to redeem my Nitro promo link!</strong></span></p>
-<p><strong>A: </strong><span style="font-weight: 400;">If you're seeing an “Sorry, looks like you’ve already had a Nitro sub” error, that means that you've <span id="docs-internal-guid-f4b56de0-7fff-c9b6-c95f-c79d31a78182">previously subscribed to Nitro on your Discord account in the past 12 month</span>s and you won't be able to redeem this 3 month perk!
+<p><strong>A: </strong><span style="font-weight: 400;">If you're seeing an “Sorry, looks like you’ve already had a Nitro sub” error, that means that you've <span id="docs-internal-guid-f4b56de0-7fff-c9b6-c95f-c79d31a78182">previously subscribed to Nitro on your Discord account</span> and you won't be able to redeem this 3 month perk!
 However, this promo link can be gifted to a friend!</span></p>
 <p><span style="font-weight: 400;">If you have never subscribed to Nitro, please submit a ticket through our support system:</span><a href="https://dis.gd/contact"> <span style="font-weight: 400;">https://dis.gd/contact</span></a><span style="font-weight: 400;"> and our support team will be able to investigate further.</span></p>
 <p><span style="font-weight: 400;">Be sure to include your full Discord ID and email address tied to your Discord account</span></p>
 <p><span class="wysiwyg-color-blue90 wysiwyg-font-size-large"><strong>Q: I see a "This gift has already been redeemed" error when I try to redeem my Nitro promo link!</strong></span></p>